-Some weddings are well organised and some are chaotic.
+Some weddings are well organised, and some are chaotic.
 As best man, you want to pray for the former but accept that you may get the latter.
 Whatever happens, keep your diary organised.
 With military planning and teamwork, being the best man can run smoothly.
 I've included a handy checklist of what to do and when to do it, as shown in Figure 1-1.
-The Cheat Sheet also has a copy for you to pull out, write on, and pin to your fridge for easy reference.

-Best Man's Countdown

-l2 months to go

-the groom appoints you as best man

-block out the whole week before the wedding in your diary

-) months t io go

-engagement party (see Chapter 1)

-5 months t to go

-help the groom choose his ushers (see Chapters 1 and 4)

-begin organizing the stag do (see Chapter 2)

-3 months 1 io go

-review the wedding plans with the bride and groom

-(see Chapter 1)

-accompany the groom to get fitted for your suits (see Chapter 4)

-start writing your speech (see Chapter 8)

-2 months t to go

-finalise the plans for the stag do (see Chapter 2)

-buy your present for the bride and groom

-keep practising your speech (see Chapters 8 and 9)

-l month to ) go

-the stag do (see Chapter 3)

-2 weeks t o go

-make the ushers aware of their duties (see Chapter 4)

-check the groom has bought the ring

-finalise your speech (see Chapters 8 and 9)
+Best Man's Countdown 12 months to go the groom appoints you as best man block out the whole week before the wedding in your diary 9 months to go engagement party (see Chapter 1) 5 months to go help the groom choose his ushers (see Chapters 1 and 4) begin organizing the stag do (see Chapter 2) 3 months to go review the wedding plans with the bride and groom (see Chapter 1) accompany the groom to get fitted for your suits (see Chapter 4) start writing your speech (see Chapter 8) 2 months to go finalise the plans for the stag do (see Chapter 2) buy your present for the bride and groom keep practising your speech (see Chapters 8 and 9) 1 month to go the stag do (see Chapter 3) 2 weeks to go make the ushers aware of their duties (see Chapter 4) check the groom has bought the ring finalise your speech (see Chapters 8 and 9)

-1 week to •
+1 week to go

-wedding rehearsal (see Chapter 4)

-finalise the wedding schedule with the groom and print it out

-(see Chapter 4)

-hire the wedding suits (see Chapter 5)

-buy confetti and decorations for the wedding car (see Chapter 6)
+- wedding rehearsal (see Chapter 4) - finalise the wedding schedule with the groom and print it out (see Chapter 4) - hire the wedding suits (see Chapter 5) - buy confetti and decorations for the wedding car (see Chapter 6)

-1 day to g

-the last supper (see Chapter 5)

-charge up your mobile phone

-stuff your wallet with cash

-ask the bride and groom for messages from absent friends

-(see Chapter 8)

-check the groom has the ring in a safe place (see Chapter 6)